DocsJSONWeb semantics

 • Web Ontology Language (OWL) is a language which is used to build data vocabularies, or “ontologies”, that represent rich knowledge or logic.

-• Simple Knowledge Organization System (SKOS) is a standard way to represent knowledge organisation systems such as classification systems in RDF.
+• Simple Knowledge Organization System (SKOS) is a standard way to represent knowledge organization systems such as classification systems in RDF.

 • Semantic Protocol And RDF Query Language (SPARQL) is the query language for the Semantic Web; it is able to retrieve and manipulate data stored in an RDF graph.
 Query languages go hand-in-hand with databases.
 If the Semantic Web is viewed as a global database, then it is easy to understand why one would need a query language for that data.